Applying to become an Endorsed Trainer

-The Institute of Asset Management (IAM) wishes to appoint suitable training providers to deliver courses.
-These are based on identified training requirements related to the current version of the IAM Competences Framework and complementing the requirements of BSI PAS 55:2008.
+The Institute of Asset Management (IAM) seeks to endorse suitable training providers to deliver specified Asset Management courses.
+The courses are based on identified training requirements related to the current version of the IAM Competences Framework and complementing the requirements of BSI PAS 55:2008 and/or ISO 55001.

-The IAM will select applicants that meet our requirements and appoint them to the status of Endorsed Trainer for a (renewable) period of three years.
+The IAM assesses applicants against our requirements and appoint them to the status of Endorsed Trainer Provider (ETP) for a (renewable) period of three years.

-On appointment they are known as Endorsed Trainers or ETP (Endorsed Training Providers).
-There is no limit on the number of ETP either in a given territory or overall: any applicant that can meet our requirements will be entitled to endorsement.
+There is no limit on the number of ETPs either in a given territory or overall: any applicant that can meet our requirements will be entitled to be endorsed.

-The IAM will promote the availability of Endorsed Training and we will forward enquiries for training to ETP to supplement the results of their own marketing efforts.
-Endorsed Training Providers are entitled to use IAM branding subject to agreeing terms and conditions of use.
+The IAM will promote the availability of Endorsed Training and we will forward enquiries for training to ETPs to supplement the results of their own marketing efforts.
+ETPs are entitled to use IAM branding subject to agreeing terms and conditions of use.